amingilani/wv-payreporter/README.md

 ### Testing

 * For linting errors run `bundle exec rubocop`
-* For tests and coverage reportrun `bundle exec rails test`
+* For tests and coverage report run `bundle exec rails test`

 ### Development

 1. Use rvm
-1. Instal the appropriate Ruby as declared in the Gemfile
+1. Install the appropriate Ruby as declared in the Gemfile
 1. Run `bundle exec rails s`
 1. visit `http://localhost:3000`